macaronpark/path-of-meow/README.md

 ![screenshot](./screenshots/gui.png)

-`ex-meow` is a program detecting Exalted Orbs on your screen and notifying it by meowing.
+`ex-meow` is a program detecting 'Path of Exile' Exalted Orbs on your screen and notifying it by meowing.

 - simple and powerful
 - scalable: whatever you want to detect, make them detectable.